James H. Cone: Womanist critique

 Womanist theologians, such as Delores Williams, have critiqued Cone for both male-centered language and for not including the experiences of black women in his sources.
-Williams, in 1993, acknowledged in a footnote in her book Sisters in the Wilderness, that Cone has modified exclusive language for the reprinting of his works and acknowledged the issues with the previous language.
+Williams, in 1993, acknowledged in a footnote in her book Sisters in the Wilderness that Cone has modified exclusive language for the reprinting of his works and acknowledged the issues with the previous language.
 However, she argues that he still does not use the experiences of African-American women in his method, and therefore still needs to deal with the sexism of his work.

 Other scholarly critiques

 Other critiques of Cone's theological positions have focused on the need to rely more heavily on sources reflecting black experience in general, on Cone's lack of emphasis on reconciliation within the context of liberation, and on his ideas of God and theodicy.
 Charles H. Long and other founding members of the Society for the Study of Black Religion were critics of Cone's work.
-Long rejected black theology contending that theology was a western invention alien to black experience.
+Long rejected black theology, contending that theology itself was a western invention alien to the black experience.
 Others objected to his endorsement of Black Power, lack of interest in reconciliation and concern with scoring academic points.

 Political commentary and controversy

 Aspects of Cone's theology and words for some people have been the subject of controversy in the political context of the 2008 US presidential campaign as Jeremiah Wright, at that time pastor of then-candidate Barack Obama, noted that he had been inspired by Cone's theology.

 Some scholars of black theology noted that controversial quotes by Wright may not necessarily represent black theology.
 Cone responded to these alleged controversial comments by noting that he was generally writing about historic white churches and denominations that did nothing to oppose slavery and segregation rather than any white individual.

-Hoover Institute fellow Stanley Kurtz, in a political commentary in National Review, wrote:

 Educator

 After receiving his doctorate, Cone taught theology and religion at Philander Smith College and Adrian College.
 At the urging of his mentor, C. Eric Lincoln, Union Theological Seminary in New York City hired him as assistant professor in 1969.
-He remained there until his death in 2018 rising to assume an endowed full professorship.
+He remained there until his death in 2018; he eventually had an endowed full professorship.
 Cone made significant contributions to theological education in America.
 Prior to Cone's arrival in 1969, Union Theological Seminary had not accepted a black student into its doctoral program since its founding in 1836.
 During his career there, Cone supervised over 40 black doctoral students.
 These included Dwight Hopkins and some of the founders of womanist theology Delores Williams, Jacquelyn Grant, and Kelly Brown Douglas.
 He also taught Conrad Tillard, the former Minister of Mosque No. 7 and the Nation of Islam.
 He delivered countless lectures at other universities and conferences.